-- study your blood vessels and other internal structures
+- study the blood vessels and other internal structures

 The test is minimally invasive and can be conducted quickly.

 Your doctor may give you a special dye called a contrast material to help internal structures show up more clearly on the X-ray images.
 The contrast material blocks X-rays and appears white on the images, allowing it to highlight the intestines, blood vessels, or other structures in the area being examined.
-Depending on the part of your body that’s being inspected, you may need to drink a liquid containing the contrast, or it may be injected into your arm or administered through your rectum via an enema, depending on the part of your body scanned.
-You may be asked to fast for four to six hours before the test if contrast is used.
+Depending on the part of your body that’s being inspected, you may need to drink a liquid containing the contrast.
+Alternatively, the contrast may need to be injected into your arm or administered through your rectum via an enema.
+If your doctor plans on using a contrast material, they may ask you to fast for four to six hours before your CT scan.

-When it comes time to have the CT scan, you’ll be asked to change into a hospital gown and remove your jewelry.
-(Metal will interfere with the CT scan results.
+When it comes time to have the CT scan, you’ll be asked to change into a hospital gown and to remove any metal objects.
+Metal can interfere with the CT scan results.
 These items include jewelry, glasses, and dentures.
-Your doctor will ask you to lie on your back on a table that slides into the CT scanner.
+Your doctor will then ask you to lie face up on a table that slides into the CT scanner.
 They’ll leave the exam room and go into the control room where they can see you and hear you.
 You’ll be able to communicate with them via an intercom.

-There are very few risks associated with this procedure.
-CT scans expose you to more radiation than typical X-rays, but the risk of cancer caused by radiation is very small if you’re having only one scan.
-Your risk of cancer may increase over time if you have multiple X-rays or CT scans.
+There are very few risks associated with a CT scan.
+Though CT scans expose you to more radiation than typical X-rays, the risk of cancer caused by radiation is very small if you only have one scan.
+Your risk for cancer may increase over time if you have multiple X-rays or CT scans.
 The risk of cancer is increased in children receiving CT scans, especially to the chest and abdomen.

-Some people have an allergic reaction to the contrast dye.
-Let your doctor know if you’ve had this reaction in the past.
-Most contrast contains iodine.
-If you’re allergic to iodine, it may cause nausea, vomiting, sneezing, itching, or hives.
-Your doctor may administer allergy medication or steroids to counteract any potential side effects if you’re allergic to iodine but must be given contrast.
+Some people have an allergic reaction to the contrast material.
+Most contrast material contains iodine, so if you’ve had an adverse reaction to iodine in the past, make sure to notify your doctor.
+Your doctor may give you allergy medication or steroids to counteract any potential side effects if you’re allergic to iodine but must be given contrast.

-A radiologist will examine the images taken during the CT scan and send a report to your doctor.
-The results are considered normal if the radiologist doesn’t find any tumors, clots, fractures, or other abnormalities on the images.
-If the radiologist or your doctor finds anything abnormal during your scan, you may need further tests or treatments, depending on the type of abnormality.
+CT scan results are considered normal if the radiologist didn’t see any tumors, blood clots, fractures, or other abnormalities in the images.
+If any abnormalities are detected during the CT scan, you may need further tests or treatments, depending on the type of abnormality found.